mendix/docs/content/releasenotes/developer-portal/index.md

 #### App Store Improvements

-* We display the UUID of App Store content on the details page.
-This will allow you to specify the TemplateUUID when calling the [CreateNewApp operation in the ProjectsAPI](/apidocs-mxsdk/apidocs/projects-api#3-1-createnewapp).
+* We now display the UUID of an App Store item in the [Additional Info](/developerportal/app-store/app-store-overview#additional-info) section of its details page.
+This allows you to specify the `TemplateUUID` when calling the [CreateNewApp operation](/apidocs-mxsdk/apidocs/projects-api#createnewapp) in the *Projects API*.

 ### September 24th, 2019